rodbarr/face_rec/README.md

 # face_rec
-basic implementation of open CV
+basic implementation of openCV and face recognition